superfly/docs/rails/getting-started/fly-rails.html.md

 bundle add fly-rails
 ```

-This installs and bundles the `fly-rails` gem in your Rails project, which adds commands to Rails that make deploying apps to Fly require less steps.
+This installs and bundles the `fly-rails` gem in your Rails project, which adds commands to Rails that make deploying apps to Fly.io require less steps.

 ## Launch your app

-The first deployment will both provision and deploy the application to Fly.
+The first deployment will both provision and deploy the application to Fly.io.
 Run the following command:

 ```cmd
 bin/rails fly:launch